 The district also acknowledges that cellular phones, pagers, and 2-way communication systems can be a positive means to facilitate communication.
 However, the display and/or use of such devices can cause disruption to the educational process.
 Therefore, to prevent such disruption, the display and/or use by students of cellular phones (including "smartphones and smartwatches"), pagers, and 2-way communication systems and/or other electronic devices shall be prohibited from the time students arrive at school until the end of the regular school day, unless specifically permitted to be used by a teacher or administrator.
-Such devices must be turned off and stored out of sight during this time period.
+Such devices must be turned off and stored out of sight during this time period, or a teacher may have a designated space to collect them at the beginning of the classroom period.
 This procedure pertains to all areas of the school building.

-In emergency situations, teachers and administration may grant permission to use cell phones/electronic devices.
+Teachers and administration may grant permission to use cell phones/electronic devices for classroom purposes only.